-Students missing consecutive days of the summer program will not be able to earn credit, may not be permitted to participate in certain other elements of the Summer Program, and could result in program termination.
+Students missing consecutive days of the summer program will not be able to earn credit, may not be permitted to participate in certain other elements of the summer program such as college tours, and could result in program termination.
 Prior engagements and absences are excused on a case-by-case basis through the Director of Upward Bound.
 Below is guidance for potentially excusable absences.

+Academic Days

-- Academic Days - Students may be excused from a maximum of three days for an academic reason.
-Documentation about the academic experience must be provided (brochure, pamphlet, website, registration dates, etc.) as well as include a parent signature. - If a student takes three days off for an academic reason, they will not be permitted to take a personal day. - Personal Days - Students are allowed a maximum of one personal day (to include family reunions, family vacations, etc.). - If a student takes one day off for a personal reason, they will not permitted to take academically related days off. - Emergency Closures - Students do not need to make up days for inclimate weather or other emergency school closures. - Sick Days - Upward Bound staff are aware that not all absences can be foreseen.
+- Students may be excused from a maximum of three days for an academic reason.
+Documentation about the academic experience must be provided (brochure, pamphlet, website, registration dates, etc.) as well as include a parent signature. - If a student takes three days off for an academic reason, they will not be permitted to take a personal day.

+Personal Days

+- Students are allowed a maximum of one personal day (to include family reunions, family vacations, etc.). - If a student takes one day off for a personal reason, they will not permitted to take academically related days off.

+• Emergency Closures

+- Students do not need to make up days for inclement weather or other emergency school closures. - Sick Days Please do not come to school if you are sick. - Upward Bound staff are aware that not all absences can be foreseen.
 Illness, death in the family, or some unexpected situation will be dealt with on a case-by-case basis.

 Students may not take time off during the residential week at Nature Bridge.
 Should a student need to leave during this week, they will not be allowed to return until summer courses resume.
-This week carries 1 college PE credit.